jonathansillito/open-source-project-course/modules/investigating-code.md

 Complete the following tasks to develop a better understanding of an open source code base.
 For this you can use any tools you find helpful (including, but not limited to, the tools discussed above).

 1. Build the source code, learning about the build tools as needed.
 2. Run the code in a debugger, learning about the relevant debugging tools as needed.

-3. Develop and understanding of the overall structure of the code base.
+3. Develop an understanding of the overall structure of the code base.
 What are the major components or modules and how do they fit together?
 4. Pick one component to investigate in detail.
 What are the core types and functions or methods?
 How are errors handled in the component?
+5. Generate a list of questions you have about the code base (and related tools).
+For each question plan how you might answer that question.

 Note: in the above we are using the term "component" generically.
 In any particular code base components maybe captured as packages, subdirectories, etc.